-If you’re lucky enough to live in the Vancouver area, Whipple Creek Regional Park offers very nice year-round riding – even in February!
+If you’re lucky enough to live in the Vancouver area, Whipple Creek Regional Park offers very nice riding -- year round!

-Located just a mile west of the Clark County Expo Center, Whipple Creek Park is what the Vancouver-Clark Parks and Recreation District describes as an “undeveloped regional park.”
-True enough, the park has no ball diamonds and no manicured lawns.
-Instead, it features a delightful network of single-track trails through a forest of mature Douglas-firs, maples and cedars.
+Located just a mile west of the Clark County Expo Center, Whipple Creek Park features a delightful network of single-track trails through a forest of mature Douglas-firs, maples and cedars.
 The park boasts 4.3 miles of interconnected loops that explore 300 acres of land around Whipple Creek.
 All of these trails are open to horses, hikers, and bikes.

-The Whipple Creek Park trails were built a number of years ago without benefit of modern trail-building techniques, so in winter the trails used to be a muddy, slippery mess.
-But local volunteers have spent countless hours and many thousands of dollars to rebuild the trails and gravel them to create a more sustainable tread.
-The result is that many of the park’s trails now provide excellent footing year round.
-More remains to be done, however, and your involvement (personal and/or financial) can help to further improve the park’s trails.
-Go to www.whipplecreekparkrc.org for more information.
+The trails at Whipple Creek Park used to be a muddy, slippery mess in the wet season.
+However, volunteers have spent countless hours and thousands of dollars to rebuild and gravel the trails to create a more sustainable tread.
+The result: the park’s trails now provide excellent footing year-round.